 to apply to relevant items.

-The object inspectorwill list fields that you are able to change in bulk on the Data and Appearance tab.
+The Propertieswill list fields that you are able to change in bulk on the Data and Appearance tab.
 If they appear blank or a filter appears with a - icon next to it, this means the outputs selected have different settings in those fields.
 Any change you make in a field will apply to all outputs with that field available in the selection.
 Note, filters will only apply to R calculations that reference the

 QFilterin the code.

 For example, suppose we have these two tables measuring cola preference by income and age.
-In addition, we have a Filter variable setup for Gender.
+In addition, we have a Filter variable set up for Gender.
 We would like to apply the filter variable to both tables at once rather than one at a time.

 To do so: